amidaware/trmm-docs/docs/howitallworks.md

 If you have strict firewall rules these are the only outbound rules from the agent needed for all functionality:

-1. All agents have to be able to connect outbound to TRMM server on the 3 domain names on ports: 443 (agent and mesh) and 4222 (nats for checks/tasks/data)
+1. All agents have to be able to connect outbound to TRMM server on the 3 domain names on port 443

 2. The agent uses `https://icanhazip.tacticalrmm.io/` to get public IP info.
 If this site is down for whatever reason, the agent will fallback to `https://icanhazip.com` and then `https://ifconfig.co/ip`